comrumino/cpp-coursework/notes.md

 * char or bool should only be used to hodl characters or truth values
 * use double for floating-point arithematic, long double is unnecessary and often entails run-time cost
 * integral types
+* auto, type deduction looks at the initializer to deduce what auto should be

 ## Type Conversion
 * nonbool -> if value == 0 then false, so nonzero is true